Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of latest postcode level ATO data released on June 30, 2023, Mannering Park had a median income among taxpayers of $54,112.
-The average income stood at $65,625.
-This was slightly lower than the national average and compared to levels of $60,817 and $83,003 across Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% since June 30, 2023, current estimates would be approximately $58,906 (median) and $71,439 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Mannering Park all fall between the 19th and 28th percentiles nationally.
-Income analysis shows that 34.3% of the population (903 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across the metropolitan region showing 30.9% in the same category.
-Housing affordability pressures are severe, with only 82.1% of income remaining after housing costs, ranking at the 25th percentile nationally.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, Mannering Park had a median income among taxpayers of $54,112 and an average level of $65,625.
+This is lower than national averages of $60,817 in Greater Sydney and $83,003 nationally.
+With Wage Price Index growth of 8.86% since financial year 2023, estimated median income for Mannering Park as of September 2025 would be approximately $58,906, with the average at $71,439.
+Census data shows household, family and personal incomes in Mannering Park all fall between the 19th and 28th percentiles nationally.
+Income analysis reveals 34.3% of Mannering Park's population (903 individuals) have incomes ranging from $1,500 to $2,999, similar to metropolitan trends at 30.9%.
+Housing affordability pressures are severe in Mannering Park, with only 82.1% of income remaining, ranking at the 25th percentile nationally.

 Frequently Asked Questions - Income